thomasebsmith/recipes/README.md

 It is designed to have good performance in limited-resource deployments, such as on Raspberry Pis.
 It is designed for internal or small-scale deployment.

 It was created and is developed by Thomas Smith.
+It is currently in early development.

 ## Prerequisites
 - A recent nightly Rust toolchain